greglobinski/gatsby-starter-hero-blog/content/pages/success/index.md

 title: Success
 ---

-Thank you. <br />
+Sent - thank you! <br />
-I will answer to your message as soon as possible.
+I will respond as soon as possible. regards
+Damian